With more than 10,000 votes cast over a period of years, this is the most accurate breakdown of Columbo episode popularity on the web.

 Best of the rest

-Suitable for Framing dips out of the top 10 this year after sitting 7th last year, but remains within touching distance of a stirring comeback, so don’t dare count Dale Kingston and his tux from leading an assault on the highest rungs of the rankings in 2021.
+Suitable for Framing dips out of the top 10 this year after sitting 7th last year, but remains within spitting distance of its rival episodes.

 Elsewhere, and rather like the top 10 itself, there’s little activity in the 11-20 list with most of the entries simply jockeying for position amidst minimal movement.
 The only episode to drop out of the top 20 from the 2019 list is Rest in Peace, Mrs Columbo, which switches places with Columbo Goes to College and slips to 21st.